 In a world obsessed with youth, it can be easy for churches to overlook the gifts, experience and wisdom of older people.
 The simple fact is that people are living longer and there are increasing numbers of older people in society who sometimes feel overlooked.
 Churches can work together to encourage and bless older people, as well as drawing on their wisdom and helping them avoid loneliness and isolation.

-Faith in Later Life – one of CTE’s Bodies in Association – brings together 650 years of expertise from four leading Christian charities spearheading Christian mission with and through older people.
+Faith in Later Life – one of CTE’s Charities and Networks in Association – brings together many years of expertise from four leading Christian charities spearheading Christian mission with and through older people.
 Their website provides a central hub of resources to help guide, enable and encourage churches and people, older or otherwise, in many different aspects of later life.
 They also have a network of Church Champions providing additional support through Faith in Later Life to their church communities.

 Faith in Later Life also has a national UK directory of church-led activities for older people of all faiths and none, which provides a vital signposting service for communities across the UK – allowing an older person to see what friendship and community is being offered by churches in their area, and join in.